 After a motor vehicle accident in California, contact the following parties, in this order:

 - First responders, if immediate medical assistance is required;

 - Local law enforcement, if it is more than a fender bender; and

-- The person’s own auto insurer — or, if the person is uninsured and not at fault for the accident, the other party’s insurer.
+- Your own insurance company — or, if you have no insurance coverage and are not at fault for the accident, the other party’s insurer.

 Additionally, it may turn out that the other party was actually wholly or partially responsible for the accident.
-California’s “comparative negligence / shared fault” law allows people to recover damages even when they were partly to blame for an accident.
+California’s “comparative negligence / shared fault” law allows you to recover damages even when you were partly to blame for an accident.

-California law requires drivers to notify the DMV within 10 days of an accident if:
+California state law requires you to notify the DMV within 10 days of an accident if: